SSX: SSX 3

 SSX 3 was released in October 2003.
 It was released on all the same platforms that SSX Tricky was released on, as well as the Gizmondo, and was developed by EA Canada.
 SSX 3 makes use of an open mountain concept.
 In earlier games, individual tracks were located around the world.
 In SSX 3, the entire game takes place on one mountain, with three peaks and several individual runs.
 Runs are designated as race, slopestyle, super pipe, big air, or backcountry tracks, and are designed accordingly.
 Tracks are connected; it is possible to board down the entire mountain without stopping.
 The game also uses a new graphics engine.
 The reward system is also revamped.
 Although some rewards are still tied to what medals the player gets, most rewards are bought using money earned in competition or when finding hidden snowflakes.
 Outfits, statistic improvements, hidden characters (character models), and game art are all available.

 Other changes include the introduction of a second level of Uber tricks, the elimination of Freestyle/BX/Alpine boards in favor of a single board type, and the elimination of statistical differences between characters.
-In general, the game emphasizes customization much more than in previous games; for example, different boards no longer have different effects on how your board handles, allowing the player to choose whatever board they like the most, instead of the best board statistically.
+In general, the game emphasizes customization much more than in previous games; for example, different boards no longer have different statistics and thus handle identically, so the player can choose their board based on appearance.
 SSX 3 also offered online play; once in a lobby, a player could initiate a two-player versus match: slopestyle, halfpipe, or race event; however, Electronic Arts (EA) closed this option in early 2006 by terminating all servers designated to EA games released during and prior to 2005.